ONLYOFFICE/Kubernetes-Docs-Shards/README.md

 $ helm install documentserver onlyoffice/docs-shards --set grafana.enabled=true --set grafana.ingress.enabled=true
 ```

-### 5.3 Expose ONLYOFFICE Docs Shards
+### 5.3 Expose ONLYOFFICE Docs

-#### 5.3.1 Expose ONLYOFFICE Docs Shards via Service (HTTP Only)
+#### 5.3.1 Expose ONLYOFFICE Docs via Service (HTTP Only)

-*You should skip step[#5.3.1](#531-expose-onlyoffice-docs-via-service-http-only) if you are going to expose ONLYOFFICE Docs Shards via HTTPS*
+*You should skip step[#5.3.1](#531-expose-onlyoffice-docs-via-service-http-only) if you are going to expose ONLYOFFICE Docs via HTTPS*

-This type of exposure has the least overheads of performance, it creates a loadbalancer to get access to ONLYOFFICE Docs Shards.
+This type of exposure has the least overheads of performance, it creates a loadbalancer to get access to ONLYOFFICE Docs.
 Use this type of exposure if you use external TLS termination, and don't have another WEB application in the k8s cluster.

-To expose ONLYOFFICE Docs Shards via service, set the `customBalancer.service.type` parameter to LoadBalancer:
+To expose ONLYOFFICE Docs via service, set the `customBalancer.service.type` parameter to LoadBalancer:

 ```bash
 $ helm install documentserver onlyoffice/docs-shards --set customBalancer.service.type=LoadBalancer,customBalancer.service.port=80